How to become a commercial pilot for an airline?

 Do you have plenty of money to invest in becoming a commercial pilot?

-Becoming a commercial pilot, getting all the licenses, and flying extra hours to prepare yourself for the airline will cost you money.
+Becoming a commercial pilot, getting all the licenses, and flying extra hours to prepare for the airline will cost you money.

 The total money you will spend on flight training is one of the most significant investments you will ever make.

-From what I have experienced, you may at least need 100,000 US Dollars to get your commercial pilot license and work your way up to the airliner cockpit.
+From what I have experienced, you may need at least 100,000 US Dollars to get your commercial pilot license and work your way up to the airliner cockpit.

 It is not only the money, but you also have to be patient and put more into studying.